tuxies-wiki-team/tuxies-wiki/docs/guides/ssh-guide.md

   PasswordAuthentication no
   ```

-  After this run the followign for your changes to take effect
+  After this run the following for your changes to take effect

   ```bash
   systemctl restart sshd